A martingale concept for non-monotone information in a jump process framework: Examples

 with terminal condition $X^{\mathcal{G}}_T=0$.
-This equation can be interpreted as a new type of backward stochastic differential equation with solution $(X^{\mathcal{G}},(G_I)_I)$, featuring an IF-martingale and an IB-martingale instead of a classical martingale.
-Note here that the integrability assumption \eqref{IntegrCondJumpProcess} is indeed satisfied for $F(t,e)=G_I(t-,t,e)$ and $F(t,e)=G_I(t,t,e)$.
+This equation can be interpreted as a new type of BSDE with solution $(X^{\mathcal{G}},(G_I)_I)$, featuring an IF-martingale and an IB-martingale instead of a classical martingale.
 The IF-martingale in the first line describes the impact of new information on the optional projection $X^{\mathcal{G}}$.
-The integrand $G_I(t-,t,e)$ corresponds to the classical sum at risk.
-The IB-martingale in the second line quantifies the effect of information deletions on $X^{\mathcal{G}}$ and can be interpreted as a risk transfer between different policyholders due to forfeiting some of the individual risk characteristics. \end{example}
+The IB-martingale in the second line quantifies the effect of information deletions on $X^{\mathcal{G}}$.
+The integrands $G_I(t-,t,e)$ and $G_I(t,t,e)$, which almost surely equal

-\begin{example}[Markovian approximations] In numerous applications it is a common approximation concept to pretend that a system is Markovian even though the Markovian property is not exactly satisfied.
-Typical reasons include simplifying of calculations and data minimisation.
-Our non-monotone information framework can help here to quantify the effect of forgetting past data.
-For example, suppose that $Y_t$ represents the state of a system at time $t \geq 0$, defined by

-for an increasing sequence of random times $(\tau_i)_i$ with marks $(\zeta_i)_i$.
-The number of state changes until time $t$ is given by

-Let $\sigma_{i}:= \tau_{i+1}$, $i \in \mathbb{N}_0$, i.e.~whenever a new state arrives, the information on the previous state of $Y$ is deleted.
-The filtration $\mathcal{F}$ as defined in Section \ref{SectionFramework} equals here the completed natural filtration of process $Y$.
-Suppose that we aim to predict $\xi= f(Y_T,N_T)$ by the optional projection

-for some bounded mappping $f$.
-If $(Y,N)$ is a Markov process, then the latter quantity may be equivalently replaced by the conditional expectation

-which is often easier to calculate and minimises data needs.
-However, if $(Y,N)$ is in fact not Markovian, then calculating \eqref{ExpectExp3M} is not leading us to \eqref{ExpectExp3F} but actually yields